Browse by Medical Category

 If interested, please contact Bart Lubberts at email@example.com.

-The Massachusetts General Hospital, Harvard Medical School Foot and Ankle Research and Innovation Lab is looking for a computational biologist/data scientist to work with clinicians in pioneering new techniques and tools for clinical application.
+The Massachusetts General Hospital, Harvard Medical School Foot and Ankle Research and Innovation Lab is looking for a Research position for medical or PhD student with programming skills to work with clinicians in pioneering new techniques and tools for clinical application.
 Successful candidates will use their programming skills on imaging and pathology data sets to develop algorithms for diagnosing musculoskeletal disease.
 Much of the work will be done with clinicians from around the world and therefore sufficient proficiency of the English language is required.
 Successful candidates get the opportunity to become first author on publications as well as obtaining a leadership position in the laboratory.
 This is not a paid position.
 However, if the candidate is successful, it is expected to receive sufficient amount of funds that can be used to provide salary.
 This is a unique opportunity to apply your programming skills for something that has a direct impact and can help improve patient care.

 How to apply: If you are interested in this position, please complete this form and submit supporting documents: